Every country has different cash trends as well as some similarities. Let's take a closer look at some of the.

-The United States: Many Americans still prefer to use cash, although most use credit and debit cards more than they actually use cash to pay for things like groceries.
-According to the Federal Reserve, currency in circulation is increasing at a rate not seen for over 70 years with $2.07 trillion SD in circulation.
+The United States: Many Americans still use cash, although most use credit and debit cards more to pay for things like groceries.
+According to the Federal Reserve, currency in circulation is increasing at a rate not seen for over 70 years with $2.07 trillion USD in circulation.

 South Africa: While cash is still king in South Africa, digital is gaining ground.
 Mobile payments are becoming much more common and Apple Pay is signaling that it’s interested in entering the country’s market.
 Still, cash is a trusted and recognizable form of payment particularly for older generations and for people who own and operate small markets so the country’s large 50 percent cash use isn’t likely to change significantly for some time.